pilotmoon/PopClip-Extensions/source/Bitly.popclipext/Readme.md

 A PopClip extension to shorten a URL using [Bitly](https://bitly.com/).

+The extension defines a single action called "Bitly" which is enabled only when the input contains one or more web URLs.
+The action will shorten the all the URLs using the logged-in Bitly account, and paste back the resulting text.
+(If the text is not editable, or Shift is held on the keyboard, PopClip will copy the result to the clipboard instead.)

 ### Requirements

 Requires PopClip 2021.11 or above, and a Bitly account.